MDF vs Particle Board: Which One Should You Choose?

 The elements are pressed together in a hot machine.
 A laminate or veneer is typically applied to the top to provide a finished look.

-What are the Differences Between MDF and Particle Board?
+What is the Difference Between MDF Board and Particle Board?

 MDF and particle board have their share of differences and similarities.
 Here are some to consider: